codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-microsoft-store.md

 Once you configure publishing to Microsoft Store, Codemagic will automatically distribute the app to Microsoft Store every time you build the workflow.

 {{<notebox>}}
-The very first version of the app must be submitted in the Partner Center manually.
+**Note:** The very first version of the app must be submitted in the Partner Center manually.
 You can download the **MSIX** package from the build artifacts.
 {{</notebox>}}

 1. Navigate to the Distribution section in app settings.